Ivan Stefan of Bulgaria: Accession to the throne

 At the battle of Velbazhd against the Serbs, Emperor Michael Asen III was wounded and died shortly afterwards in captivity.
 On 2 August, the Bulgarian boyars proposed peace to the Serbian king Stefan Uroš III Dečanski.
 The Serbian king met them in the Mraka area and accepted the proposals, making Ivan Stephen, by now his father's oldest surviving son, emperor of Bulgaria.
 Ana and her sons were informed of the agreement and escorted to the Bulgarian capital Tarnovo, where they were installed in August or September 1330; Ivan Stephen's uncle Belaur remained a prominent and supportive figure, apparently governing Vidin.
-Commonly believed to have been about 30 years of age, Ivan Stephen ruled together with his mother, who seems to have dominated the government; the reasons for that are unknown unless he were indeed substantially younger.
+Commonly believed to have been about 30 years of age, Ivan Stephen ruled together with his mother, who seems to have dominated the government; the reasons for this are unknown unless he was indeed substantially younger.

 Byzantine response

 After Ivan Stephen took the throne, the second wife of Michael Asen III, Theodora Palaiologina, was forced to leave the capital along with her children and fled to her brother, the Byzantine emperor Andronikos III Palaiologos, at Constantinople.
-Andronikos III, he summoned his council and decided to abandon the war against Serbia and turn the Byzantine army against the weakened Bulgaria.
+Andronikos III summoned his council and decided to abandon the war against Serbia and turn the Byzantine army against the weakened Bulgaria.
 Andronikos justified the attack on his former ally as defending the rights of his sister and her children to the Bulgarian throne.

 When his troops were prepared in Macedonia, Andronikos III invaded Bulgarian Thrace in the summer of 1330.
 The towns of Anchialos (Pomorie), Messembria (Nessebar), Aetos (Aytos), Ktenia (Kteniya), Rusokastro and Diampolis (Yambol) surrendered without fighting.